 Q – How is rosacea treated?

-Rosacea can be treated using various laser therapies including the VBEAM pulsed dye laser and the KTP laser.
-These lasers are very effective in treating blood vessels as they eradicate the vessel while leaving the surrounding skin undamaged.
+Rosacea can be treated using various laser therapies.
+The lasers are very effective in treating blood vessels as they eradicate the vessel while leaving the surrounding skin undamaged.

 Q – How are brown spots treated?